Multum Non Multa

 K-5th curriculum: Students learn to create and appreciate art and to love beauty.
 Drawing lessons are the foundation of the art curriculum, providing students with frequent, gradual, explicit direction to build their skills.
 Additional art lessons increase students’ knowledge of artistic terminology and enhance their aesthetic and motor skills.
 Art appreciation is taught in the context of great artists and their works.

-WE ASSERT that music is a divine gift, which is next to theology in the praise of God, that it is an aid to memorization, and that it is an essential aspect of life both within the church and in the secular world.
+WE ASSERT that music is a divine gift, which is next to theology in the praise of God, that it is an aid to memorization, and that it is an essential aspect of life both within the church and in the world.
+We also assert that music theory and the practical arts of music-making are both essential to the study of music.

-WE REJECT the assertions that music is tangential to faith and learning, and that all types of music are equally edifying or appropriate in all situations.
+WE REJECT the assertions that music is tangential to faith and learning, that all types of music are equally edifying or appropriate in all situations, and that music theory is not a necessary part of music education.

 K-5th curriculum: Children are given many opportunities to sing, hear, and appreciate quality music of various styles.
-They also learn instrumental technique and note reading through violin instruction, progressing from playing unison melodies to maintaining a part in a larger harmonic ensemble.
+They also learn vocal technique through choir instruction and basic note reading through a study of musical notation.
 Such musical study develops students’ appreciation for the beauty of excellent musical compositions and leads them to aspire to the creation of such beauty in their own music.

 WE ASSERT that, according to the ancient ideal of “a sound mind in a sound body,” the truly educated person must learn to manage his life not only mentally and morally, but also physically, and that friendly competition against oneself and one’s peers helps inculcate the virtues of fortitude and justice.

 WE REJECT the assertions that the body is of little consequence, and that competition of any sort must necessarily be detrimental to children.

 K-5th curriculum: Young students practice a variety of basic movement skills and begin to play group games.

 WE ASSERT that reading is one of the most valuable activities for human beings to pursue in their leisure time, and that children should read for pleasure as well as academic advancement.